faradillahnh/oak/azhari-dwiatmoko.md

 # As :)

-:) cuma pengen senyum kalo inget kamu.
+:) cuma pengen senyum.
 Ini alay banget sih nulis ginian di pages haha jangan bully aku haha but thanks for lighting my life, for saying "something" I did muhasabah after that.
 It's change my life, a lots.

 inshaAllah I wanna be your backup for always if Allah gives you for me.
 I hope Allah give you for me :) I want it so bad, really bad.